MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 - To change the value to $true, use this switch without a value.
 - To change the value to $false, use this exact syntax: -SubscriptionEnabled:$false.

-Note:
-This option should be changed to False only if you intend to disable group owners ability to change Subscription option on the group.
-Once SubscriptionEnabled is set to False, group owners will not be able to enable Subscription options on the group settings using Outlook on the Web (OWA) or Outlook desktop.
-The group owners may see "The group update is in progress" error when they try to enable Subscription option, with SubscriptionEnabled set to False.
-Tenant admn trying to enable Subscription from Microsoft Admin Center may also see error "Can't save "Send copies of group conversations and events to group member's inboxes" Either your assigned product license doesn't include Exchange Online or you have recently created this group and it's still not ready for management"
+**Note**: You should use the value $false only if you intend to disable group owner ability to change subscription options on the group.
+Group owners will not be able to enable subscription options on the group settings using Outlook on the web or Outlook desktop.
+Group owners might see the error, "The group update is in progress" error when they try to enable Subscription option.
+Admins trying to enable Subscription from Microsoft admin center might also see error, "Can't save 'Send copies of group conversations and events to group member's inboxes' Either your assigned product license doesn't include Exchange Online or you have recently created this group and it's still not ready for management".

 ```yaml
 Type: SwitchParameter